Lucx14/rps-challenge/README.md

 A simple rock, paper, scissors game built with Ruby and sinatra and tested with RSpec and Capybara.

-Tags: OOP, TDD, Ruby, HTML, CSS, Sinatra, MVC, RSpec, Capybara
+Tags: OOP, TDD, Ruby, HTML, CSS, Sinatra, MVC, RSpec, Capybara, Rubocop

 ## Get Started